 - Repeat with the remaining batter.

-- Once waffles are all cooked, and allowed to cool slightly, melt your 2 tbsp butter and use a pastry brush to coat each waffle strip with the melted butter.
+- Once waffles are all cooked, and allowed to cool slightly, melt your 2 tablespoon butter and use a pastry brush to coat each waffle strip with the melted butter.

 - Gently roll each waffle in your cinnamon-sugar mixture, pressing gently to ensure that the coating sticks.